roman-milk/roman-milk.github.io/a-secretary-changed.md

  "Good girl!"
 Mistress exclaimed with a giggle, before smacking the bottoms of my upturned breasts at least five times each.
 I lost count what with all my yelping like a beaten dog.

  Sitting back and crossing her legs, Mistress put down the hairbrush.
 As I wiped my tears she sneered down at me.
 Kicking the bag towards me, she simply said, "Get dressed slut."
-Report_Story #2